 Infant Massage in Neonatal Withdrawal from Opioids

-The role of this infant massage intervention has the potential benefits for the infants and parents in NICU.
-Most research reports to be mainly focusing on infant and less outcomes towards the effects on parents particularly the mothers.
-In view of of the promotion of health and safety for the population we cared for, this infant massage therapy will be proposed as an adjunct therapy in the management of pain in neonates that potentially experiencing withdrawal from the opioids.
-The institution
+In view of the promotion of health and safety for the population we cared for, this infant massage therapy will be proposed as an adjunct therapy in the management of pain in neonates that potentially experiencing withdrawal from opioids

 Armida Dela Cruz